Hello and welcome to my Never Summer Proto Type Two review.

 Let’s Break up this text with a Video

 I found the Proto Type Two to be very good over bumpy terrain.
-I found I could really hug the curves and that quickness from edge-to-edge really helped to.
+I found I could really hug the bumps and that quickness from edge-to-edge really helped to.

 Damn!
 This thing has some serious hops and is awesome over jumps.
 It’s super poppy for ollies, has great maneuverability for the approach to jumps and really stable on landings.